brianjbao/brianbao.github.io/_pages/cv.md

 ## Education

+* University of Virginia School of Medicine, M.D.
+  * Aug 2024-May 2028 (expected)
-* College of William and Mary, B.S. in Neuroscience and Minor in Computational & Applied Mathematics and Statistics, Aug 2020-Dec 2023
+* College of William and Mary, B.S. in Neuroscience and Minor in Computational & Applied Mathematics and Statistics
-* University of Virginia School of Medicine, M.D., Aug 2024-May 2028 (expected)
+  * Aug 2020-Dec 2023
+  * GPA: 4.0
+* North Cross School, High School Diploma

 ## Clinical Research